 Geographic Connection to Pennsylvania: Tipton, Blair County

 Todd Davis was born in 1965 in Elkhart, Indiana.
 He attended the Northern Illinois University and Grace College in Winona Lake, Indiana.
-After completing his education, Davis taught at Goshen College in Indiana, and later moved with family to Altoona, Pennsylvania, where began teaching Creative Writing, Environmental Studies, and American Literature at the Pennsylvania State University (Penn State) - Altoona.
+After completing his education, Davis taught at Goshen College in Indiana, and later moved with family to Altoona, Pennsylvania, where began teaching creative writing, environmental studies, and American literature at the Pennsylvania State University’s Altoona campus.
 Davis has published multiple books of poetry, including Ripe (2002), Some Heaven (2007), In the Kingdom of the Ditch (2013), and Winterkill (2016), and has written and edited several scholarly works.
-In 2007, he was a featured poet in the Public Poetry Project of the Pennsylvania Center for the Book.
-At the time of this writing, Davis continues to write and publish both poetry and scholarly works, as well as teach at Penn State.
+In 2011, he was a featured poet in the Public Poetry Project.

 Todd Davis was born in 1965 in Elkhart, Indiana.
 His father was a veterinarian and his mother an elementary school teacher and lay minister at a United Methodist Church.
 Davis' upbringing cultivated both a love of God and of poetry.
 From a young age, Davis was encouraged by his father to develop a shared appreciation for writing.
 In an e-mail interview with Goshen College, a private Mennonite liberal arts college in Indiana, Davis remembers his early introduction to poetry: "I grew up hearing Keats and Wordsworth and Longfellow and Frost recited at the breakfast table, at the dinner table, wherever we set foot into the woods together."